-- Train and educate animal health professionals and farmers (see RAISE AWARENESS – Training manuals and courses).
-Awareness raising and education is important if rational use interventions shall be accepted and implemented properly.
+- Train and educate animal health professionals and farmers.
+See RAISE AWARENESS – Training manuals and courses.
+Awareness raising and education is important if rational use interventions are to be accepted and implemented properly.
 At farm level, it has been shown that increasing farmers’ awareness of good farming practices and biosecurity is important.

 - Raise awareness in the community on the use of antibiotics in food animals and agriculture and the consequences.
 Consumers can drive change in the food industry.
 See RAISE AWARENESS for guidance and materials to set up an awareness raising campaign.

 Specific strategies and tools for reducing antibiotic use in farms (for different types of animals) are provided under Interventions.